shuhei/shuhei.github.com/source/_posts/2015-02-15-playing-with-vanilla-webgl-api.markdown

 comments: true
 categories: [JavaScript, WebGL]
 ---
-Started writing in English at a whim.
+Started writing in English on a whim.

 I've been learning vanilla WebGL with [webgl-workshop](https://github.com/stackgl/webgl-workshop) since the last weekend.
 It took some time for me to understand concepts like array buffer and element buffer but it was fun to learn the basics that we stand on.

 The team behind [webgl-workshop](https://github.com/stackgl/webgl-workshop) creates a set of utility modules called [`stackgl`](http://stack.gl/).
-It embraces the UNIX philosophy, "Write program that do one thing and do it well."
-However the workshop doesn't use `stackgl` libraries, I liked the way the exercises were organized as small modules.
+It embraces the UNIX philosophy, "Write programs that do one thing and do it well."
+Even though the workshop doesn't use `stackgl` libraries, I liked the way the exercises were organized as small modules.

 Before moving to another workshop module, [shader-school](https://github.com/stackgl/shader-school), I ported my old openFrameworks experiment with vanilla WebGL and Audio User Media in order to check if I could use what I learned so far.